lfariabr/konquest/README.md

 - update images and videos + last trial
 - feature/appointment-implementation
 - custom messages @messageShooter/resolvers/get_message
-- delete data apiCrm: Terminal 1: celery -A konquist worker -l INFO / Terminal 2: celery -A konquist beat -l INFO
+- delete data apiCrm
+- feature worker to see if contacts are leads or appointments in worker
+- feature worker to fetch data from apiCrm daily at midnight:15 BRT

 # In progress
-- feature worker to see if contacts are leads or appointments in apiCrm daily at 6AM BRT
+- Check Contact Bill Charges
+- Run "Reminder" Campaign

 ## Backlog:
-- feature worker to fetch data from apiCrm daily at midnight:15 BRT
 - dataWrestler: component that will have data displaying features such as tables, graphics, charts, etc
 - publicApi: component that will serve existing graphQL api with MessageLogs based on reference_id

 ## Setup and Installation
 ### Requirements
 - Python: 3.10+
 - Django: 4.x